 - Political costs.
 A major criticism of Keynesianism is that it invariably leads to the growth of the state, and higher inefficient, corrupt spending.
 To ‘pump prime’ the economy, the government end up spending money on projects which creates vested interests and after the recession proves impossible to cut back.
 Therefore, Keynesianism has a tendency to increase the size of the state, which some see as a major drawback.

 - Break down of Phillips curve in 1970.
-In 1970s, Keynesianism fell out of favour as stagflation showed rising unemployment and inflation.
-Instead a new strand of economists suggested the importance of supply side economics.
+In the 1970s, Keynesianism fell out of favour as stagflation showed rising unemployment and inflation.
+Instead, a new strand of economists suggested the importance of supply-side economics.

 Keynesianism and Great Recession

-However, the Great recession of 2008-13, saw a resurgence of interest in Keynesianism because there were many similarities to the great depression of 1930s.
+However, the Great Recession of 2008-13, saw a resurgence of interest in Keynesianism because there were many similarities to the great depression of the 1930s.